hollowaykeanho/hollowaykeanho/README.md

 My legal documents and licenses deployed across all my ventures.
-These documents are updated to reflect the latest (as of 2025) economic changes best suited for business or personal ventures.
+These documents are updated to reflect the latest (as of 2025) economic changes best suited for both business and personal ventures.

-Re-written from scratch, these documents use plain english for anyone to parse easily without specialized lawyer (although I high recommend you get one to match your needs).
+Re-written from scratch, these documents use plain english for anyone to parse easily without a specialized lawyer **(DISCLAIMER: I still high recommend you get one.
+You cannot skip it)**.

 > **WHY PREFIX MY NAME?**
 >
 > *For identification scoping and purposes only* - I can't claim the generic
-> wording like "permissive license" worldwide solely just for me.
-By prefixing,
+> wording like `permissive` worldwide solely just for me.
+By prefixing, I scope
-> I scope them down to my version permissive license.
-It makes the communication
+> them down to **my version** of permissive.
+It makes the communication crips
-> crips and clear.
+> and clear.